isomerpages/ura-address/_announcements/Launch of New One Stop Portal for House and Unit Number and Street and Building Name Applications.md

 ---
 <i>Date: 26 April 2023</i>

-<p align="justify">The Inland Revenue Authority of Singapore (IRAS) and Street and Building Names Board (SBNB) are pleased to announce the launch of the **Property Name and Address**  e-service.
+The Inland Revenue Authority of Singapore (IRAS) and Street and Building Names Board (SBNB) are pleased to announce the launch of the **Property Name and Address**  e-service.
 This new e-service aims to provide greater convenience for users to apply for house and unit numbers and street and building names on the same platform.<br>
 <br>
 Designed based on industry feedback, the new e-service includes features such as: